Enjoy the terrain in the spring season. Ski down the "Yamabiko" slope at Nozawa Onsen Ski Resort

 By the way, the difference in altitude from the summit to the bottom is 1,085m, making it a long runway, and the area of the runs is one of the largest in Japan for a single ski resort.
 The slopes are simply vast, with a total of 36 runs.
 The newly built Nagasaka Gondola and other lifts are perfectly positioned, allowing you to efficiently access a variety of runs

-Taiga Tomii Born May 31, 1998 / From Nozawa Onsen Village / Currently studying at the Faculty of Law, Chuo University
+Taiga Tomii, born May 31, 1998 / From Nozawa Onsen Village / Currently studying at Chuo University Faculty of Law /

 Winner of the 99th All Japan Championships GS